carlosramireziii/carlosramireziii.github.io/_drafts/a-cleaner-way-to-set-multiple-conditional-css-classes-for-link-to.md

 title: A Cleaner Way To Set Multiple Conditional CSS Classes for 'link_to'
 ---

+## The commonly accepted practices are not good

 Isn't it frustrating that there are _no_ elegant ways to conditionally append CSS class names to the `:class` option of a `link_to` helper call?

 The code to do the conditionals clutters up the views, especially when there's more than one.